jbock-java/either/README.md

 ### jbock.util::either

 `Either` is a close relative of `Optional`, but can have different "failure" states, other than only *empty*.
-It has many useful applications.
-For example, reporting error conditions from stream operations.
+This has many useful applications.
+For example, an `Either` can be used to report error conditions from stream operations.

 There are various good alternatives, like [vavr](https://github.com/vavr-io/vavr), [fugue](https://bitbucket.org/atlassian/fugue/src/master/), and [lambda](https://github.com/palatable/lambda).